Nikoms/phpunit-fail-lover/README.md

 ```

 This will only re-use the last modified file in the folder `path/to/ouput/folder`.
-If no file are present, it creates the file `fail-lover.txt`.
+If the folder is empty, it creates the file `fail-lover.txt`.

 ## TODO